Factbox: What Republicans mean when they talk about U.S. welfare reform

 Federal and state governments jointly fund Medicaid.
 The health insurance program for low-income, disabled, elderly and other individuals is administered by the states.

-As a candidate, Trump promised not to cut spending for Medicaid, the Medicare health insurance program for the elderly or the Social Security retirement program.
+As a candidate, Republican President Donald Trump promised not to cut spending for Medicaid, the Medicare health insurance program for the elderly, or the Social Security retirement program.
 But a White House budget blueprint released in May proposed slashing more than $600 billion from Medicaid’s budget over a decade.

-The Trump administration is examining ways to limit Medicaid eligibility.
-Seema Verma, head of the Center for Medicare and Medicaid Services, said in November the administration would encourage states to add work requirements to the program.

 The Children’s Health Insurance Program (CHIP) offers health insurance for 8.9 million children in lower-income families.
 It is run jointly by the federal and state governments.